 Sports Science in Agreement: Jockeys thrive on a wholefoods diet of regular meals

 Jockeys are the last group of athletes to get professional sports science support.
 Jockeys now realise that they are high performing athletes – just like the high performance athletes they are riding.
-And they are requiring proper support from everything sports science has to offer.
+As such they require proper support from everything sports science has to offer.
 In this series of articles I will be focusing on their nutritional and dietary needs as athletes.

-Dr Giles Warrington, Programme Chair of Sports Science and Health at Dublin City University (DCU) and Head Sports Physiologist and Sports Science Advisor to the Olympic Council of Ireland, was the first to realise that there is a need to start looking at the jockey as athlete, and as a result there is now a significant amount of useful information for jockeys as athletes.
+Dr Giles Warrington, Programme Chair of Sports Science and Health at Dublin City University (DCU), Head Sports Physiologist and Sports Science Advisor to the Olympic Council of Ireland, and scientific research coordinator with the Turf Club, was the first to realise that there is a need to start looking at the jockey as an athlete.